Get insider access

 1. Best Air Purifier

 If you're looking for something that strikes a great balance between performance and features, the best air purifier we've tested is the NuWave OxyPure.
-This premium model's main selling point is its multi-stage filtration system, which uses washable and reusable filters instead of replaceable ones.
+This premium model's main selling point is its multi-stage filtration system, which uses washable and reusable filters to cut down on recurring costs.
 This system comprises a stainless steel mesh pre-filter for larger debris, two 'Bio-Guard' filters (for mold, viruses, and bacteria), an ozone filter, and a HEPA/pellet-type activated carbon filter.
-Except for the HEPA/activated carbon filter, which needs replacing every year, the manufacturer states that these parts have a 20-year lifespan, only requiring a wash every couple of months.
-In terms of actual air purification performance, the NuWave is very good overall, with good particle filtration performance across the board and an impressively high clean air delivery rate.
+Except for the HEPA/activated carbon filter, which needs yearly replacement, the manufacturer states that these parts have a 20-year lifespan, only requiring a wash every couple of months.
+In terms of actual air purification performance, the NuWave is very good overall, with strong particle filtration performance across the board and an impressively high clean air delivery rate.
 Its built-in particle sensors allow it to monitor and change fan speed according to ambient air quality.

 See our review